stratoskar/music-genre-classifier/README.md

 **Goal**: Predict the genre of a music clip (e.g., Classical, Rock, Pop, Jazz, Country, etc.) using a deep learning model trained on a preprocessed dataset of audio features.

 **Core Features:**
-- Live recording or song upload via a Streamlit interface.
+- Song upload via a Streamlit interface.
 - Feature extraction using `librosa` and custom signal processing.
 - A PyTorch-based classifier architecture.
 - Configurable training using `config.yaml`.